Stageco

 Stageco is an international staging, event and structures engineering company.

 They design and custom build concert stages, corporate and sporting structures and temporary buildings for every kind of event.
 They have built stages for some of the top-grossing tours.

-With headquarters in Belgium, Stageco also has offices in France, the Netherlands, Germany, Austria, the United Kingdom and the United States.
+With headquarters in Belgium, Stageco also has offices in France, the Netherlands, Germany, Austria and the United States.
 The Stageco Group employ around 170 staff including in-house designers, engineers, project managers and onsite crew.

-Company Profile
+Company profile

 Stageco designs and builds custom-made as well as standardised concert stages, temporary structures for all kind of events as well as supplying PA structures, sport and delay towers, event scaffolding, roof structures, hydraulic lifts and platforms and grandstand structures.

-Examples of their work include touring stages for Coldplay, Muse and the U2 360 Tour.
+Examples of their work include touring stages for Coldplay, Muse, and U2's 360 Tour.
 In 2010 Stageco created the double configuration stage at Download for AC/DC and bespoke temporary event structure The Drum for the Middle East Gas celebrations organised by WRG for the 77 Mta Task Force.
-The company also provide stages for a variety of festivals including 11 stages for Lowlands Festival and a wide variety of high end fashion shows, including for French designer Sonia Rykiel.
+The company also provide stages for a variety of festivals including 11 stages for Lowlands Festival, and a wide variety of high end fashion shows, including for French designer Sonia Rykiel.